A robust and adaptive GenEO-type domain decomposition preconditioner for $\mathbf{H}(\mathbf{curl})$ problems in three-dimensional general topologies: Numerical results

 \subsection{Influence of the geometry}

-In a first test configuration, with results exhibited in \Cref{tab_1}, we choose the constant coefficients $\mu = \varepsilon = 1$ and enforce homogeneous Dirichlet boundary conditions $\mathbf{E} \times \mathbf{n} = \mathbf{0}$ on all six faces of the beam.
+In a first test configuration, with results collected in \Cref{tab:homogeneous_beam_both} (top), we choose the constant coefficients $\mu = \varepsilon = 1$ and enforce homogeneous Dirichlet boundary conditions $\mathbf{E} \times \mathbf{n} = \mathbf{0}$ on all six faces of the beam.
 We can see that all methods are robust, including the one-level method (AS) due to the Dirichlet boundary conditions surrounding the elongated geometry.
 Note that the adaptive GenEO coarse space is empty as it automatically captures the fact that there is no need to enrich the near-kernel coarse space to reach the prescribed condition number.

-In a second test configuration, Neumann boundary conditions are imposed on two (opposite) of the four lateral faces of the beam and the other faces of the beam keep a Dirichlet boundary condition.
-Results are reported in \Cref{tab_2} where we can see that AMS is still robust, while the one-level method is not, with iteration counts ranging from 20 to 231.
+In a second test configuration, Neumann boundary conditions are imposed on two of the four lateral faces of the beam (chosen to be opposing) and the other faces of the beam retain a Dirichlet boundary condition.
+Results using these mixed boundary conditions are reported in \Cref{tab:homogeneous_beam_both} (bottom) where we can see that AMS is still robust, while the one-level method is not, with iteration counts ranging from 20 to 231.
 The SNK coarse space is sufficient to have a robust method, albeit with the iteration count mildly increasing from 15 to 18, so that again the GenEO coarse space is empty.
 The increase is a little more marked for the global NK coarse space, with iteration counts ranging from 19 to 42, suggesting that treatment, such as the splitting we perform for the SNK, is necessary to obtain a fully robust preconditioner.
 Nonetheless, note that the size of the NK coarse space is smaller than that of the SNK coarse space and that iteration counts appear to stabilise in the low forties, which is not prohibitively high.